tx-lin/vmSafeguard/README.md

 ## :question::speech_balloon: Notes / common questions

-1 - EWMT is available only for debian based OS family
+1 - vmSafeguard is available only for debian based OS family

 ### Know Issues
 1 - If the .htaccess / .htpasswd (not crutial for the project) auth does not work, please check the apache2.conf (/etc/apache2) and replace if you did not have the same result as the following picture :